sormy/docker-oldie/README.md

 Ideal to run integration tests on ancient IE 6/7/8 in cloud or locally.

-The build script is designed to use official windows xp msdn iso image.
+The build script is designed to use official windows xp msdn iso images.
 It will unpack image, inject drivers and configuration and will install it as qemu guest.

 The build script will also install Java, Selenium Server, Internet Explorer 7/8